-Key West is an island that lies miles off Florida’s south coast.
-The tiny island measures 2 miles by 4 miles and is actually closer to Havana, Cuba than to Miami, Florida.
+Key West is an island located many miles off Florida’s south coast.
+The tiny island measures just 2 miles by 4 miles and is actually closer to Havana, Cuba than Miami, Florida.
 More about where Key West is located.

 To get to Key West, visitors have the choice of air, land and sea transportation.

 Daily flights by a handful of major airlines bring in many passengers from all over the world.

 Airlines that currently fly to Key West with non-stop service:

 - Delta – flights available to/from Atlanta (ATL) and New York LaGuardia (LGA)